 San Francisco, California

-This year the Northern California Cherry Blossom Festival will be celebrating its 50th Anniversary and will be split between two weekends: April 8-9 and April 15-16.
+This year the Northern California Cherry Blossom Festival will be celebrating its 51th Anniversary and will be split between two weekends: April 14-22.
 Centered in Japantown, the event is based around traditional Japanese culture, featuring tea ceremonies, bonsai tree exhibitions, Taiko performances, and the Mikoshi Purification Ceremony.
 These event occur alongside the popular Kayo Parade, which hosts performances as local as the Bay Area to guests from Japan.

-Just some of the events included during the festival are Sakura Night on April 2 which will celebrate 7 of Vancouver’s to local restaurants, petal picnics, the Sakura Illumination running from March 31 – April 1, the Bike The Blossoms Route, and the Sakura Days Japan Fair from April 8-9.
+Just some of the events included during the festival are Sakura Night Gala on April 22 which will celebrate Vancouver’s top local restaurants, petal picnics, the Sakura Illumination, the Bike The Blossoms Route, and the Sakura Days Japan Fair from April 14-15.

 As ancient as the middle ages, the Kungstradgarden – or King’s Garden, if your Swedish is a little rusty – in Stockholm is also home to dozens of cherry blossoms trees that create a colorful display for visitors to this historic site each April.
 Walking through the garden makes one feel like they’re completely surrounded by pink blossoms.
 Don’t believe me?
 Check out 360 Degree Cities Kungstradgarden Display to see for yourself.